The standard way of monetizing payments

-A convenience fee is a way for your merchants to pass the cost of payment processing to their customers.
-The catch is, merchants can only charge this fee on qualifying transactions if they also provide other payment methods that they aren’t charging additional fees for, such as cash, check, or ACH.
+A convenience fee is a way for your merchants to offset the cost of payment processing to their customers.
+The catch is, merchants can only charge this fee for payments made outside of their usual payment channel.
 Another thing to note is that these fees can’t be applied to recurring or installment charges.

-For example, if a business traditionally accepts cash or check in person, it can offer card payments online or over the phone as a convenience for its customers.
+For example, if a business traditionally accepts cash or check in person, it can offer card payments online as a convenience for its customers.
 This allows them to accept card payments for customers that want to pay that way but without having to absorb the cost.

-Enabling these merchants to charge a convenience fee to offset the processing fee improves yours and their customers’ experiences.
+Enabling these merchants to charge a convenience fee to offset the processing fee improves your and their customers’ experiences.